CyberFlameGO/svnpython/Doc/library/shelve.rst

 ------------

   .. index::
-     module: dbm
-     module: gdbm
+     module: dbm.ndbm
-     module: bsddb
+     module: dbm.gnu

-* The choice of which database package will be used (such as :mod:`dbm`, :mod:`gdbm` or :mod:`bsddb`) depends on which interface is available.
+* The choice of which database package will be used (such as :mod:`dbm.ndbm` or :mod:`dbm.gnu`) depends on which interface is available.
 Therefore it is not safe to open the database directly using :mod:`dbm`.
 The database is also (unfortunately) subject to the limitations of :mod:`dbm`, if it is used --- this means that (the pickled representation of) the objects stored in the database should be fairly small, and in rare cases key collisions may cause the database to refuse updates.

 * The :mod:`shelve` module does not support *concurrent* read/write access to shelved objects.
 (Multiple simultaneous read accesses are safe.)
 When a